MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-a-recorder-plug-in.md

     > [!NOTE]
     > If you do modify the web performance test, you will also need to set the <xref:Microsoft.VisualStudio.TestTools.WebTesting.PostWebTestRecordingEventArgs.RecordedWebTestModified*> property to true: `e.RecordedWebTestModified = true;`

-11. Add more code according to what you want the recorder plug-in to execute after the web recording occurs.
+8. Add more code according to what you want the recorder plug-in to execute after the web recording occurs.
 For example, you can add code to handle custom correlation as shown in the sample below.
 You can also create a recorder plug-in for such things as converting comments to transactions or adding validation rules to the web performance test.

-12. On the **Build** menu, choose **Build \<class library project name>**.
+9. On the **Build** menu, choose **Build \<class library project name>**.

-13. Next, you must deploy the recorder plug-in in order for it to register with Visual Studio.
+Next, deploy the recorder plug-in in order for it to register with Visual Studio.

 ### Deploy the recorder plug-in